 - Teaching third grade?
 The Bonnie Cabbage Program will send third-grade classrooms free cabbage seeds for the project, and students can win a $1,000 scholarship for their record-keeping!

 - Apply for free seed packs from Rob Greenfield, a non-profit that focuses on reducing food insecurity in the US.

-- Teacher your students about heirloom variety plants with free seeds from Baker Creek Heirloom Seeds — email [email protected] to apply.
+- Teach your students about heirloom variety plants with free seeds from Baker Creek Heirloom Seeds — email [email protected] to apply.

 Biodiversity is a hugely important topic, but it’s also pretty complicated (especially for little minds who find the world a pretty big place!).We get it!
 To give your students a brief introduction, print a Biodiversity Poster to post in the classroom.